rahulgadre/rgg-backup-blogsite/_posts/2022-04-17-partition_filesystem.md

+---
+title: Creating a filesystem and a partition on an EBS volume
+date: 2022-04-17 17:08:47 +07:00
+tags: [aws]
-### Creating a filesystem and a partition on an EBS volume -
+description: Creating a filesystem and a partition on an EBS volume
+---

 Often times, we may have to add additional disks to store application or other data.
 To make the newly added volume usuable, a filesystem and a partition (if needed) needs to be created from the OS level.
 In this blog, we will explore the steps to create a partition and a filesystem once a new volume is attached to an EC2 Linux instance.